Bernard McGrath: Royal Commission into Institutional Responses to Child Sexual Abuse (Australia)

-The commission were unable to conduct a public hearing into the order because of the risk of prejudicing the trials of Bernard McGrath and Brother John Clegg.
+The commission were unable to conduct a public hearing into the order because of the risk of prejudicing the trials of McGrath and Brother John Clegg.
 Clegg was found guilty in 2015 of multiple offences against boys at Kendall Grange.

 The commission held private hearings from survivors and families who suffered as a result of the order.

 Royal Commission of Inquiry into Abuse in Care (New Zealand)

 As part of the investigation into abuse in the care of the Catholic Church, the New Zealand inquiry will investigate the nature and extent of the abuse that occurred at Marylands School, Christchurch.
 One accuser, Donald Daniel Ku, would testify before the Commission in February 2022, claiming that McGrath sexually abused him in 1963 while he was a student Marylands School and also put him in a coffin containing a dead body.
-Other accusers who were former students at Marylands School would testify before the Commission as well.
+Other accusers who were former students at Marylands School would testify before the commission as well.

+In early August 2023, the Royal Commission of Inquiry into Abuse in Care's interim report identified McGraw as a "prolific abuser" at Marylands School.
+McGraw had served at Marylands School for four years before being transferred to Kendall Grange boys home near Newcastle.

 Police

-In December 2020, the detectives of Strike Force Lozano were awarded for their work on the McGrath case.
-Detective Darren Webster and Detective Scott Selkirk were identified as conducting the best investigations in New South Wales.
+In December 2020, detectives Darren Webster and Scott Selkirk from Strike Force Lozano were awarded for their work on the McGrath case.

 Revelation television documentary series

-In 2019, journalist Sarah Ferguson and producer Nial Fulton gained access to the Sydney District Court to film McGrath's fifth trial as part of the ABC television series Revelation.
-They also negotiated access to interview McGrath in his maximum security prison in New South Wales.
-During this interview, McGrath admitted that the order had covered up his abusing for decades and moved him to prevent scandal and police investigation.
-He said he understood that both he and Roger Moloney were moved from Christchurch in 1977 because of their sexual offending against children.
+In 2019, journalist Sarah Ferguson and producer Nial Fulton gained access to the NSW District Court to film McGrath's fifth trial as part of their ABC television series Revelation.
+They also negotiated access to interview McGrath in his maximum security prison in Cessnock, New South Wales.
+During his interview, McGrath admitted the order had covered up his sexual offending against children for decades and moved him to prevent scandal and police investigation.
+He said he understood both he and Roger Moloney were moved from Christchurch in 1977 because of their sexual offending against children.

-McGrath told Ferguson he had confessed his sexual abuse of children to Father Brian Lucas and Brother Joseph Smith in 1992 but neither man reported it to the police.
+McGrath told Ferguson he confessed his sexual abuse of children to Father Brian Lucas and Brother Joseph Smith in 1992 but neither reported it to the police.
 McGrath explained how Smith personally delivered him to a treatment centre in Jemez Springs, New Mexico, despite Smith being aware of at least four allegations of child sexual abuse against McGrath.

 McGrath also alleged he had been sexually abused by two other brothers in the order and described a toxic culture of sexual abuse, concealment and fear.

 Offenders from the St John of God order

+Of the 37 brothers who ministered in the Christchurch community, 21 had allegations of abuse made against them.
+Nineteen brothers had specific allegations of child sexual abuse made against them.

 In addition to McGrath, other members of the St John of God order have been convicted of child sexual abuse.
 They include: